-The Food Policy Council for KFL&A is made up of 11 members.
+The Food Policy Council for KFL&A is currently made up of 10 members.
 Members live or work in KFL&A area and have been selected based on their passion for the vision of the KFL&A Food Charter, expertise and other resources.

 Dianne is a director on the board of the National Farmers Union Local 316 (Counties of Frontenac and Lennox-Addington and City of Kingston), a group that has been active for several years working to restore the local food and farm system in this area.
 Dianne has been involved in these activities and in collaborations with other groups concerning food, farm and social justice issues.
 She was an elementary school teacher in Kingston for 32 years and, along with her husband and son, operates a certified organic dairy and beef farm on Howe Island.